Jonas Gahr Støre: Middle East

-In October 2024, Støre called the proposed Israeli draft bills that would seek to ban the UNRWA from Israel "a direct catastrophe" that could effect vulnerable Palestinians.
+In October 2024, Støre called the proposed Israeli draft bills that would seek to ban the UNRWA from Israel "a direct catastrophe" that could affect vulnerable Palestinians.
 He further stated that Norway would be putting pressure on Israeli allies like the United States and Germany, but would also attempt to appeal to other countries as well.

 In March 2025, Støre said in a statement that the renewed Israeli attacks on the Gaza Strip were "a great tragedy" for the people of Gaza.

 Støre was among the attendees of the 2025 Gaza peace summit in Egypt and also expressed support for the peace plan put forward by US President Donald Trump.
 During the summit, he also met with Trump to discuss the plan itself and Ukraine, and also met with other world leaders present during the summit.

 Political positions

 Like his political mentors Gro Harlem Brundtland and Jens Stoltenberg, Støre is associated with the business-friendly right-leaning faction of the Labour Party.